 • Amey Evaluna, Manager | Division of College and Community Engagement

-• Jesse Poole, Coordinator of Academic Advising & Student Success Initiatives
+• Jesse Poole, Associate Director of Academic Advising & Student Success Initiatives

 • Sharnee’ Walker, Director of Disability Resource Center